St. Louis Catholic Church (North Star, Ohio): Parish history

-The parish that became St. Louis Church was established in the vicinity of North Star in 1892; at this time, it was dedicated to St. John, and its first church was located in the countryside nearly 2 mi east of North Star.
+The parish that became St. Louis Church was established in the vicinity of North Star in 1892; and its first church was located in the countryside nearly 2 mi east of North Star.
 Shortly after this building was completed in 1893, the parish was attached for administrative purposes to St. Denis parish in Versailles, approximately 7 mi to the southeast.
 In 1906, the attachment was changed to St. Nicholas parish in Osgood, only 3 mi away to the northeast.
 By the early 1910s, the parish had decided to move to North Star, and its new building was completed in the village in 1914.
 Still remaining at the church's original site is the parish cemetery, which lies at the intersection of Mangen and North Star-Fort Loramie Roads.

 Architecture

 The church is a rectangular, single-story structure with multiple gables and an off-center square bell tower.
 Walls of white-painted stucco rest on a concrete foundation and are topped by an asphalt roof.
 The interior is lit by windows of many shapes and sizes: a rose window is located above the entrance, wide stained glass windows topped with rounded arches line the walls, and narrow rectangular windows appear in the tower.
 While the church reflects a range of architectural styles, many of its elements, such as the cornices on the bell tower, bear evidence of the French Renaissance style.
 No other Catholic church in the region resembles St. Louis Church; the ecclesiastical architecture of the region typically employs the Gothic Revival style.